Valeria24s/fid/README.md

-# This Repo is for DIG2500 fundamentals od Interactive Design.
+# This Repo is for DIG2500 fundamentals of Interactive Design.
 Putting more description.
 3 websites.
 etc.